dyer234/pywinsparkle/README.md

 github: https://github.com/vslavik/winsparkle

-The current version of PyWinSparkle includes WinSparkle 0.5.3
+The current version of PyWinSparkle includes WinSparkle 0.5.4

+Note: This is package is not affiliated with the original developer Vaclac Slavik and is therefore technically unofficial.

 ### Installation